The-Evil-Pickle/Replay-the-Spire/README.md

 Known Issues:
  * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
  * Config settings will not save when the game is closed.
+ * Potions are not seeded, and held potions may be re-rolled when the game is saved and returned to later.

 Changes to Existing Content:
  * Neow will now sometimes offer a random colorless card as his blessing.
+ * White Beast Statue lowers the chance of finding rarer potions.